laurenmichell/verge-hackweek-drones/README.md

 ## plaintext.html
 This page displays the plain text, stripped-down version of the email.
+This should just be a simple "headline: [url]" treatment for stories and share/about/optout URLs.

 # Resources
 - Yahoo Mail sucks: http://www.emailonacid.com/blog/details/C13/stop_yahoo_mail_from_rendering_your_media_queries